top of page

 DEFENDER BODY

-We discuss the chassis here but we typically start by taking the donor apart the old frame goes away.
+We discuss the Chassis here but we typically start by taking the donor apart the old frame goes away.
 Getting your name on a new frame is a big deal in our build process with you as our customer.
 From there the new frame mechanicals gets built up…including having our customer David inspecting the process.

 old Land Rover Defender